rajsharma2407/consultadd-python-projects/README.md

 # consultadd
-All the python projects will be in this repo.
+All the consultadd internship projects will be in this repo.